Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

 Define the Problem

-Let's start with this an example.
+Let’s start with this as an example.
 Assume you have a problem bonding only veneer indirect restorations (crowns or other partial coverage restorations are not a problem).
-It is important to clearly identify when or where the problem occurs and any contributing factors.
-You also need to identify all the stakeholders (who is all involved or affected by the problem), and how they may contribute to the issue being addressed.
+Clearly identifying when or where the problem occurs and any contributing factors is essential.
+You also need to identify all the stakeholders (who are all involved or affected by the problem) and how they may contribute to the issue being addressed.

 Identify the Desired Outcome